Going underground: Libya's unusual cave dwellings

-GHARYAN, Libya Deep inside Libya's western Nafusa Mountains, some 10 meters into the ground, Al-Arabi Belhaj is preparing mint tea in a somewhat unusual dwelling.
+GHARYAN, Libya Deep inside Libya's western Nafusa Mountains, some 10 metres into the ground, Al-Arabi Belhaj is preparing mint tea in a somewhat unusual dwelling.

-Sitting on colorful rugs on the floor and surrounded by clay pots, the 43-year old describes life in what used to be his home - a troglodyte cave house.
+Sitting on colourful rugs on the floor and surrounded by clay pots, the 43-year old describes life in what used to be his home - a troglodyte cave house.

 "This house was dug out in 1666 and generations of families have lived here.
 I was born here and there used to be eight families living together," he said as he poured the tea from one pot to another to cool it.